Tuttotorna/lon-mirror/README.md

 12. Observer Perturbation Index — OPI

-Measures the structural cost of introducing an observer or privileged measurement basis:
+Measures the structural cost of introducing an observer or privileged basis:

 OPI = Ω_ap − Ω_obs